Dhvani-Analytics/hackathon_2022/README.md

 * Use issues to ask any queries

-* make use you use the images given in the dataset rather than using any other public images.
+* Only make use you use the images given in the dataset rather than using any other public images.
 That is if a problem has limited dataset that is a constraint and you have to develop a algorithm optimal with respect to the constraint

 1. Write an algorithm that will detect the defect in the images given below.
 Breakup of the mark is as given below
   > Flowchart - 20 marks